alanstevens/CoreLogging/README.md

 Internally it uses a set of delgates.
 If  `Initialize` is never called, the logging methods are no-op.
 If you want to verify logging with `ApplicationLogger`, mock an `ICoreLoggerFactory` that returns a mocked `ICoreLogger`.
 Call `ApplicationLogger.Initialize()` with your mocked factory and verify calls to the `ICoreLogger`.

 ## Extension Methods
 This may be one step too far down the rabbit hole for some people.
-Because I want logging to be ambiently available everywhere, I have created a set of extension methods on `object` for the most common logging methods.
+Because I want logging to be ambiently available everywhere, I created a set of extension methods on `object` forthe most common logging methods.
 This means you can simply call `this.LogDebug("My message.)`.

 I put the extension methods in a seperate namespace so that they will not pollute your intellisense unless you explicitly import the namespace.
 The extension methods call `ApplicationLogger` internally, so they can be tested the same as above.

 ## Testing
-See the unit tests for examples of the test approaches I describe above.
+See the [unit tests](https://github.com/alanstevens/CoreLogging/tree/master/src/CoreLoggingTests) for examples of the test approaches I describe above.
 Note that some tests fail intermittently when running all tests but succeed when run individually.
 I'd love a pull request that fixes this.

 ## Startup
 There is a `.AddCoreLogging()` extension method on `ServiceCollection` to configure Core Logging.
 Simply chain `.AddCoreLogging()` after `.AddMVC()` in `Startup.cs`.